 - American Academy of Pediatrics Red Book (subscription required)

-Because hospitals may have limited resources for antibiotic stewardship, it is important for antimicrobial stewardship programs to prioritize actions that are most likely to improve antibiotic use.
+Antimicrobial stewardship programs should prioritize actions that are most likely to improve antibiotic use.
 Some actions that are recommended by evidence-based guidelines include:

 - Prospective audit with feedback: An external review of antibiotic therapy by a member of the antibiotic stewardship team, accompanied by suggestions to optimize use, at some point after the agent has been prescribed.